costela/golpa/README.md

   x2 - 8 x3 = 0
 ```

-can be expressed with Golp like this:
+can be expressed with GoLPA like this:

 ```go
 package main